OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 [NMF: Again, depending on target audience, a brief worked example may help communicate what's being achieved here.
 JAR: easy to find examples - the log.tsv file is full of them, e.g. Conocybe siliginea.
-But hard to find illumnating examples since in most cases only one aspect of the method is being used, and the answer almost always looks obvious to the human eye.
+But hard to find illuminating examples since in most cases only one aspect of the method is being used, and the answer almost always looks obvious to the human eye.
 I will try though.]

 If the process ends with multiple candidates, an unresolvable